 The board is composed to ensure strong professional and personal competencies in relation to management, networking, social and health professionalism, lobbying and fundraising.

 The national HOME-START office handles tasks at tactical and operational level across the country.

 The secretariat supports local schemes with activities related to competence building, quality assurance and communication.
 Also, the secretariat launches new national projects to strengthen the HOME-START concept, and to create a strong, sustainable organization.
 Last but not least, the secretariat has ongoing dialogues with politicians and officials in municipalities to make them realize that funding local HOME-START schemes is a superior investment in children’s well-being.

-The national secretariat is funded primarily by private foundations supplemented by an annual minor governmental grant and a fee from every local scheme.
+The national secretariat is funded primarily by private foundations supplemented by an a governmental grant and a fee from every local scheme.
 The secretariat continuously works to achieve stable funding from Danish government to be able to concentrate on supporting local schemes and establishing even more, so that HOME-START Denmark can offer home-visiting for even more families.

 Home-Start Worldwide is registered as a charity with the Charity Commission for England and Wales